Vampire Hunter D: Bloodlust: Plot

 The Marcus Brothers trap Meier's carriage on a bridge by bombing it and carjacking Charlotte.
-However, their trap is foiled by Machira's enhanced senses, resulting in Kyle being killed and Borgoff falling off the bridge but surviving, losing an eye.
+However, their trap is foiled by Mashira's enhanced senses, resulting in Kyle being killed and Borgoff falling off the bridge but surviving, losing an eye.
 Meier and Charlotte reach the Castle of Chaythe, where Countess Carmilla Elizabeth Bathory awaits them.
-Meanwhile, Machira stays behind to fight D, but the vampire hunter slays him.
+Meanwhile, Mashira stays behind to fight D, but the vampire hunter slays him.

 It is then revealed that Meier and Charlotte had reached out to the Countess, hoping they could fly to the City of the Night, a vampire refuge located in space.
 However, Carmilla betrays the couple, temporarily slaying Meier and tricking Charlotte into being bitten.
 Revived by Charlotte's blood, she uses hallucinations to haunt D, Borgoff, and Leila.
 D is unaffected and saves Leila from her hallucinations depicting her tragic childhood, but Borgoff is tricked and turned.
 Grove reappears and saves Leila by blowing up the now vampiric Borgoff with an embrace.
-Grove then dies as a result.
+He then dies as a result.
 D confronts Carmilla and is able to destroy her spirit whilst a reawakened Meier destroys her physical body.
 D and Meier then clash for a final time, with D gaining the upper hand.
-During the fight, Charlotte dies from her wounds, with her ring tossed to D and Meier by Leila.
-D ultimately spares Meier's life and leaves the castle with Leila while taking Charlotte's ring as proof for her father and brother.
+The final battle ends after D spares Meier's life and leaves the castle with Leila while taking Charlotte's ring as proof for her father and brother.
 As Meier uses the castle's ship to depart to the City of the Night, D and Leila look on, with Leila wishing the vampire success.

 Years later, a funeral is held for Leila, with a large crowd attending.
 Among the crowd is Leila's granddaughter, who recognizes D from a distance and invites him to spend time with her family, but he kindly refuses.
 D reveals he is glad Leila was wrong about nobody being at her funeral and leaves contentedly.